fancompute/fdfdpy/README.md

 	simulation.reset_eps(new_eps)

 And this will reconstruct the system matrix and store it in `FDFD`.
+Note that `simulation.setup_modes()` should also be called if the permittivity changed within the plane of any of the modal sources.

 ### Plotting